jrladd/info_overload/_pages/schedule.md

 by Thu 22 Apr|Workshop: EEBO, XML, & Digital Editing
 **Week 5**|
 Tue 27 Apr|*Areopagitica*, *The Narrative of Frederick Douglas* Ch.
 1, 6, & 7
-by Thu 29 Apr|No Workshop, work on midterm
+by Thu 29 Apr|Workshop: Networks
 **Week 6**|
-Mon 3 May|Midterm Essay Due
-Tue 4 May|Dickinson poems, [When Novels Were Bad for You](https://op-talk.blogs.nytimes.com/2014/09/14/when-novels-were-bad-for-you/), [Sea and Spar Between](https://nickm.com/montfort_strickland/sea_and_spar_between/) by Thu 6 May|Workshop: Networks
+Tue 4 May|Dickinson poems, [When Novels Were Bad for You](https://op-talk.blogs.nytimes.com/2014/09/14/when-novels-were-bad-for-you/), [Sea and Spar Between](https://nickm.com/montfort_strickland/sea_and_spar_between/) by Thu 6 May|No Workshop, work on midterm
 **Week 7**|
+Mon 10 May|Midterm Essay Due
 Tue 11 May|Selections from *Americanah* and from *Algorithms of Oppression* by Thu 13 May|Workshop: Text as Interface
 **Week 8**|